Takashiidobe/notes/src/papers/operating-systems/reflections-on-trusting-trust.md

 1. Compiling itself.
 2. Compiling OS code.

-In the case that it's compiling itself, i.e. bootstrapping another version of the C compiler, it will infect that compiler with the same trojan it has itself.
+In the case that it's compiling itself, that is bootstrapping another version of the C compiler, it will infect that compiler with the same trojan it has itself.

 In the case that it is compiling OS code, it'll inject a trojan that introduces a backdoor into the `login` command that lets the malicious actor login as root.